pip-services/pip-services-docs/content/en/toolkit/recipes/runtime_configuration/_index.md

 #### Controller

-Our controller is similar to the one defined in the “Three tier architecture” tutorial.
+Our controller is similar to the one defined in the tutorial “Three tier architecture”.
 The only difference is that we define the _persistence variable as of type IMyDataPersistence.
 This will allow us to refer to our database independently of the specific cases.

 {{< tabsection >}}
   Not available